osilander/bacterial-genomics-intro/command-line/index.rst

 Navigating via the command line
 ---------------------------------

-Likely the most common method that you use to interact with your computer to do things like change into different folders, open new folders or files, remove folder and files, etc. is via the mouse or trackpad.
+It is likely that the most common method that you use to interact with your computer to do things like change into different folders, open new folders or files, remove folder and files, etc. is via the mouse or trackpad.
+For example, let's say your a business owner and you have a text file with a list of customers and the amount they have spent.
+If you wanted to figure out which customer had spent the most, you might: Open MS Word, click the File --> Open dropdown menu, navigate to the folder with the text file, open the file, and read through it to find the customer who had spent the most.

+However, from a scientific and bioinformatic point-of-view, there are at least three fundamental problems with this mouse-driven menu-dropdown approach.
+First, it is error prone.
+In reading the text file, you might mis-read one line, and that line may be the one containing top-spending customer.
+Second, it is slow.
+Imagine if you had hundreds of files to look through (e.g. one from each week for the past five years).
+The job would take days.
+Third, it is not possible for you or anyone else to repeat the process in a precise manner.